 How often should you change your 1998 Oldsmobile Cutlass’s brake pads?
 It largely depends on where and how you drive.
 The majority of brake pads last between 30,000 and 40,000 miles.
 Certain factors, like driving mostly on highways and braking smoothly, can help your brake pads last longer.
 Hauling heavy loads and riding your brakes can shorten brake pad lifespan.
 Your brake pad replacement interval also depends on what kind of brake pads you have on your Cutlass right now.
 Are you still driving with the same pads as when you bought the car?
 Brake pads made of certain materials tend to outlast others.
 Thankfully, when you get Oldsmobile Cutlass brake pad replacement at Firestone Complete Auto Care, you also get a limited Lifetime Parts Warranty.
 Brake checks and brake pad replacements are some of our most popular services.
 For your Cutlass, we’ll use brake components that meet or exceed Oldsmobile’s specs.

 Your Oldsmobile Cutlass may be powered by a strong engine.
-One that’s strong enough to take you into high mileage territory. [content-1-text-4-2] One that can outlast the 170,000-mile mark.
+One that's ready to get you to 200,000 miles and beyond.
 But if you can’t brake, it might as well be scrap metal.
 Don't wait if you're experiencing brake squeaks or a loss of braking power.
 Safe driving is difficult when your brakes are anything but their best.
 What's more, waiting for things to figure themselves out can result in more damage to your brakes and your wallet.
 For example, if you drive with completely worn out brake pads, your rotors might start to warp, shortening the life of healthy parts due to the metal on metal grinding that occurs.
 We can help prevent that damage from happening.
 Visit Firestone Complete Auto Care for the right brake repair for your 1998 Oldsmobile Cutlass.
 Our brake repair services include pad/shoe replacement, brake rotor/drum refinishing, brake fluid exchange, and wheel cylinder and brake caliper installation.
 Make an appointment for Oldsmobile Cutlass brake repairs or services today.

 You rely on your Oldsmobile Cutlass to get you where you need to be.
 When something breaks, we're ready.
 Choose one of the services below and make an appointment for 1998 Oldsmobile Cutlass repairs.